• Skip to main content

 What is pesto?

-Can you use a food processor for pesto?
+Can you use a food processor to make pistachio basil pesto?

 Should you toast the nuts in pesto?

-Toasting the pistachios is not a mandatory step, but if you want more depth of flavor, go ahead.
-Lightly toasting the nuts lends a lovely, intense taste.
+Toasting the pistachios is not essential.
+But if you want more depth of flavor, go ahead and lightly toast the nuts.

 How to store pistachio pesto?